By Texas Homesteader ~

 After about a week I’ll seal the jars tight and store them in my pantry.

-Can you believe how little room those several pounds of tomatoes take now?
+Can you believe how little room those several pounds of tomatoes take to store now?
 I’ll use them similarly to the canned diced tomatoes I used to buy.

 Maybe I’ll rehydrate them for recipes that call for a can of diced tomatoes.
 Or if I’m making endless soup I’ll just drop them into the simmering broth along with the other dehydrated veggies I like to add.